WCAG 2.2 · GIGW 3.0 · STQC · EN 301 549

 Does AccessSure replace a manual IAAP audit?

-What evidence is included in the report?
+What evidence is included in the scan report?

 Ready when you are.